Stevecmd/aws-bootcamp-cruddur-2024/journal/week4.md

 psql $URL
 ```

-We were able to successfully connect to our local Postgres database using this bash script.
-We then ran '\dt' from the Postgres database to view our tables.
+You should be able to successfully connect to the local Postgres database using this bash script. <br>
+Run `\dt` from the Postgres database to view the tables.

 ### `./bin/db-create` to create a new table 'cruddur'
 ```